perlDreamer/WebService-Shippo/README.md

 Will begin to look over the API docs some more to see what improvements, if any, should be made to this wrapper.

+Still need to implement 'rates' action for Shipments, and make the ReturnShipments work.

 ##Oct 15, 2015

 Very rough, very early progress.
 Expecting to have a draft out in a couple of